 Foods & Drinks That may Help you to Quit Smoking

 Today’s smokers have an entire arsenal of smoking cessation aids to help them quit – more than ever before.
 But many people are either turned off by many of the aids available, or just simply cannot afford the high prices of patches, prescriptions, or hours of hypnosis sessions.
+Vapes are also becoming increasingly popular as an alternative to cigarettes.
+Even though they are not recognized as genuine quit smoking aids, many people are making the switch to e-cigarettes but with mixed results.

 Good news for these folks: there are some methods of quitting that don’t require a doctor’s approval and that are easy to access.
 In fact, they are found right in your local grocery store.